ebaauw/hb-deconz-tools/README.md

 Each command-line tool takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

-See the [`deconz` Tutorial](https://github.com/ebaauw/homebridge-deconz/wiki/%60deconz%60-Tutorial) in the Wiki for more info.
+See the [`deconz` Command-Line Tool](https://github.com/ebaauw/homebridge-deconz/wiki/deconz-Command-Line-Utility) in the Wiki for more info.

 ### Prerequisites